VET APPROVED

 Final Thoughts

-Baby wipes are safe for babies, but they aren’t safe for felines.
+Baby wipes are safe for babies, but they are not safe for felines.
 These wipes contain fragrances, detergents, and unsafe and toxic chemicals.
 Luckily, a few alternatives, such as pet wipes, dry shampoo, and regular grooming, can keep your cat clean and safe.
 Most indoor cats will not need to bathe often to maintain their coats, but outdoor cats will benefit from regular wipe-downs and baths to keep them healthy.

 Featured Image Credit: ND700, Shutterstock